Electron spin resonance in a dilute magnon gas as a probe of magnon scattering resonances: Electron spin resonance in a dilute magnon gas

 being the Watson's triple integral for a simple cubic lattice.\cite{Watson:1939} We note that the same scattering length was obtained in Ref.~\onlinecite{Nishida:2013} with a different approach.

 Accordingly, the low-temperature limit of the on-shell self-energy at $\p=\0$ appearing in Eq.~(\ref{eq:magnon_result}) reduces to that in Eq.~(\ref{eq:boson_on-shell}),

 where $A_\mathrm{peak}(\omega,\p)$ is the single-particle spectral function of bosons obtained in the previous section as Eq.~(\ref{eq:boson_result}).
-This result is actually expected because the magnon gas at low temperature is so dilute that the system becomes independent of microscopic details and thus described by only a few low-energy parameters such as $m$ and $a_s$.\cite{footnote} Therefore, it is possible to extract the scattering length between magnons by fitting the universal formula (\ref{eq:universal}) to the experimentally measured temperature dependence of the line shape of the single-magnon peak.
+This result is actually expected because the magnon gas at low temperature is so dilute that the system becomes independent of microscopic details and thus described by only a few low-energy parameters such as $m$ and $a_s$ [additionally $\kappa_*$ at $O(z^2)$].
+Therefore, it is possible to extract the scattering length between magnons by fitting the universal formula (\ref{eq:universal}) to the experimentally measured temperature dependence of the line shape of the single-magnon peak.

-Away from the low-temperature limit, the line shape (\ref{eq:magnon_result}) is model-dependent and has to be evaluated numerically by solving Eq.~(\ref{eq:lippmann-schwinger0}) for general $\q$.
+Away from the low-temperature limit, the line shape (\ref{eq:magnon_result}) is model dependent and has to be evaluated numerically by solving Eq.~(\ref{eq:lippmann-schwinger0}) for general $\q$.
 The frequency shift and the linewidth of the single-magnon peak are given by the real and imaginary parts of $\xi^*(\0)$, respectively, and the corresponding normalized quantity $\xi^*(\0)/(zT)\sim O(1)$ is plotted in Fig.~\ref{fig:magnon}.
 For demonstration, we choose three distinct cases where $S=1/2$, $S=1$ with $D=0$ as functions of $J_z/J$, and $S=1$ with $J_z=J$ as a function of $D/J$ at four different temperatures, $T/J=0.01,\,0.1,\,1,\,10$.
-Equation~(\ref{eq:scattering-length}) indicates that the two-magnon resonances $a_s\to\infty$ are located at $J_z/J=2.94$, $J_z/J=4.87$, and $D/J=4.77$, respectively, where magnons interact strongly.
+Figure~\ref{fig:magnon} also displays the corresponding scattering length (\ref{eq:scattering-length}) which indicates that the two-magnon resonances $a_s\to\infty$ are located at $J_z/J=2.94$, $J_z/J=4.87$, and $D/J=4.77$, respectively, where magnons interact strongly.
 We find that the line shape of the single-magnon peak is well described by the universal formula (\ref{eq:universal}) at low temperature $T<J$ and thus the frequency shift changes its sign and the linewidth reaches its maximum across the two-magnon resonance.
 Such characteristic behaviors become sharper with decreasing temperature and can be seen moderately even at intermediate temperature $T\simeq J$, while they disappear at higher temperature $T>J$.